-- the Board of Directors has passed a resolution calling for an expedited meeting of the Board of Directors; - At least three Board members initiates a meeting in writing by designating the reason and the purpose, and the items of the agenda, and by submitting a written proposal in respect of the decision to be made; - The Supervisory Board or the auditor initiates such a meeting in writing; - The National Bank of Hungary (hereinafter: MNB or Supervisory Authority) requires it; - Under the law, a decision must be made about whether to convene an extraordinary General Meeting.
+- the Board of Directors has passed a resolution calling for an expedited meeting of the Board of Directors; - At least three members of the Board of Directors initiate a meeting in writing by designating the reason and the purpose, and the agenda items, and by submitting a written proposal in respect of the decision to be made; - The Supervisory Board or the auditor initiates such a meeting in writing; - The National Bank of Hungary (hereinafter: MNB or Supervisory Authority) requires it; - Under the law, a decision must be made about whether to convene an extraordinary General Meeting.

-The Board of Directors meets at least six times a year.
+The meetings of the Board of Directors shall be held as necessary, but at least six times a year.